sailthru/stolos/scheduler/README.md

 Setup:
 ==============

+The first thing you'll want to do is install this:

-# TODO: pip install scheduler
+    pip install scheduler  # TODO

-This section explains how to use this scheduler

-The first time only, you need to create some basic environment vars and
+The first time only, you need to create some basic environment vars:
-files:

     export TASKS_JSON="/path/to/a/file/called/tasks.json"
     export JOB_ID_DEFAULT_TEMPLATE="{date}_{client_id}_{collection_name}"
     export JOB_ID_VALIDATIONS="tasks.job_id_validations"

+You also need to create some files at the locations you just mentioned:

 - `TASKS_JSON` is the filepath to the json file explained in the "Configuration" section.
 This file describes tasks, their dependencies and some other basic metadata about how to execute them.
-TODO: move this into another section
+TODO: link
+- the job_id_validations python module should look like this:
+    - See scheduler/examples/job_id_validations.py  # TODO link

-- **See scheduler/examples/ for details.**
+- **See scheduler/examples/**  # TODO link
-- **See scheduler/bin/testme for example environment var configuration.**
+- **See scheduler/conf/scheduler-env for example environment var configuration.**  # TODO link

 After this initial setup, you will need to create a task and register it.
 This takes the form of these steps: